-With the twin goals of protecting clients’ homes and their sources of income, the Consumer Fraud and Financial Abuse Unit provides direct representation to LCE clients on a range of issues, including:
+With the twin goals of protecting clients’ homes and their sources of income, the Consumer Advocacy and Homeowner Preservation Practice provides direct representation to LCE clients on a range of issues, including:

 - Foreclosure Defense;

 - Debt Collection Defense;

 The unit also houses the Tax Lien Project, which represents clients who are facing real property tax foreclosures.

 In addition to providing direct services, the unit attorneys make an impact through systemic and policy advocacy.
 Our attorneys have been involved at the ground level in:

 - The creation of an early mediation program in mortgage foreclosure suits filed in court and a similar mediation program for non-judicial foreclosures;

 - The creation of a court-based legal services program to protect seniors from abusive debt collection suits;

 - Legislative and administrative advocacy on mortgage and condominium foreclosures, real property tax issues, and financial exploitation.

 The District’s Collaborative Training & Response For Older Victims (DC Trov)